media-streaming-mesh/msm-deployments/deployments/camera/README.md

 * Before deploying ```Camera``` App, ensure <b>```MSM```</b> and <b>```Ingress```</b> Apps are deployed and running.<br><br>
 **Follow the instructions for deploying ```MSM``` and ```Ingress``` apps by following their README in their folders.<br>**

-## Install
+## Deploy

-Before installing the camera app, change the values of the camera fields under values.yaml file as per your needs. <br>
+Before deploying the camera app, change the values of the camera fields under values.yaml file as per your needs. <br>
 e.g. <br>
 ```sh
 camera: